-Rochester police leaders retire in wake of calls for change
+Rochester police leaders retire after suffocation death

 ROCHESTER, N.Y.
-(AP) — Top police leaders in Rochester are retiring en masse amid criticism of the city’s handling of the the suffocation death of Daniel Prude, Mayor Lovely Warren said Tuesday.
+(AP) — Top police leaders in New York’s third-largest city are retiring en masse amid criticism of the city’s handling of the suffocation death of Daniel Prude, the mayor of Rochester said Tuesday.

-La’Ron Singletary, the city’s police chief, is among those retiring, as is Deputy Chief Joseph M. Morabito and possibly other senior commanders, Warren said.
+La’Ron Singletary, the city’s police chief, is among those retiring, as is Deputy Chief Joseph M. Morabito and possibly other senior commanders, Mayor Lovely Warren said.

 Warren made the surprise announcement of the retirements at a City Council briefing being held online.
-Council members had expected the chief to appear in person to discuss ongoing protests over Prude’s death.
+Council members had expected the chief to appear in person to discuss ongoing protests over the death of Prude, a 41-year-old Black man who died several days after an encounter with police March 23.

+“As you all know, this has been a very challenging time for the city of Rochester, and the chief was not asked to give his resignation because I do believe that he’s giving his very best,” Warren told council members.

+In an emailed statement to WXXI, Singletary said Tuesday that “the events over the past week are an attempt to destroy my character and integrity.”

+But, she said, nightly protests will continue to push other demands, including the resignation of the mayor, defunding and demilitarizing of police, and development of a state law barring police departments from responding to mental health crises.

+Warren didn’t know when the retirements would take effect.
+It was unclear who would be in charge of police Tuesday night if demonstrators come out for a sixth straight night, as expected.
+Demonstrators have called for the resignations of both Singletary and Warren, who are both Black.

-Prude, a 41-year-old Black man, died several days after an encounter with police on March 23.
-Officers who found him running naked down the street put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
+Officers found Prude running naked down the street in March, handcuffed him and put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
 He died a week later after he was taken off life support.

 His brother, Joe Prude, had called 911 seeking help for Daniel Prude’s unusual behavior.
 He had been taken to a hospital for a mental health evaluation earlier that night but was released after a few hours, his brother told officers.